LunarG/VulkanSamples/icd/nulldrv/README.md

-# Null XGL Driver
+# Null VK Driver

-This directory provides a null XGL driver
+This directory provides a null VK driver